+27 Warm skin, suddenly exposed.
 Shorter time if skin is cool at the start.

-Frostbite possible in 10 minutes at -35 Warm skin, suddenly exposed.
+5 Warm skin, suddenly exposed.
 Shorter time if skin is cool at the start.

-Frostbite possible in less than 2 minutes at -60 Warm skin, suddenly exposed.
+-60 Warm skin, suddenly exposed.
 Shorter time if skin is cool at the start.